-Swimming pools are everywhere in Arizona and it's no wonder.
-They not only increase the value of your home and make it easier to sell should the need ever arise, but they're also a fun addition to have for your family and friends.
-Parties abound in summer months and even in the cooler months as long as the weather is good.
-Swimming pools are one of the most popular ways to cool off on a long list, but the risks are often overlooked.
-After all, swimming in a pool can increase your risk of drowning due to negligence, getting tired, swimming while intoxicated, or even just horsing around.
-As a pool owner, it can also increase your risk of liability for those who swim in your pool and sustain injuries, or die.
-It is especially important for pool owners to be very cautious when children are around the pool.
-Your eyes have to be on the children at all times.
-It is never safe to assume that someone is watching the children.
+Swimming pools are everywhere and it's no wonder.
+They not only increase the value of your home, but they're a fun addition to have for your family and friends.
+Parties abound in summer months and even in the cooler months as long as the weather is good in Arizona.
+Swimming pools are popular, but the dangers are often overlooked.

+Pool owners, you have an increased risk of liability for those who swim in your pool.
+It is especially important for owners to be cautious when children are around the pool - eyes have to be on the children at all times.
 When a party is taking place, there should be a person appointed to watch the pool.
-If that person needs a break, the person should ask another person.
+If that person needs a break, ask another person to take over for them.
 Never assume that someone is watching the pool just because they are at or near the pool.
-Being near the pool is not safe.
-An adult has to specifically be in charge of watching the children as a child can drown in a matter of minutes.
+An adult has to specifically be in charge of watching the children, as a child can drown in a matter of seconds.

-If you own a swimming pool in Arizona, it's important for you to know that you are legally responsible for creating a safe environment around your swimming pool and for keeping it that way.
-There are a number of safety measures that you are required to take in order to ensure that people who use your pool, and people who live near you and could access your pool or its immediate area, are kept safe at all times.
-For example, consider the following requirements of law for pool owners.
+If you own a swimming pool in Arizona, you are legally responsible for creating a safe environment around your pool and for keeping it that way.
+There are a number of measures that you are required to take to ensure that people who use your pool, and people who live near you and could access your pool or its immediate area, are kept safe at all times.
+Consider the following requirements of law for pool owners:

-- Ground-level pools must be surrounded by a fence with a self-latching gate per state requirements to deny direct and easy access to the pool of water.
-This helps keep little kids in your neighborhood from falling into your pool on accident.
+- Per state requirement, ground-level pools must be surrounded by a fence with a self-latching gate to deny direct and easy access to the water.
+This helps keep little kids in your neighborhood from falling into your pool by accident.

 - You are responsible for educating anyone with a child under the age of 7 who purchases your home on the basics of safety for a swimming pool.
 The same is true if you lease out your home.